-I am a member of the faculty staff at Tavistock Relationships, a well-known centre of excellence for relationship counselling and couple psychotherapy.
+I work as Clinical Lead at Tavistock Relationships, a well-known centre of excellence for relationship counselling and couple psychotherapy.
 I co-lead the Mentalization-Based Therapy for Couples workshop and work as a clinical lecturer, tutor and supervisor.

 Through TR, I also work as a Training Supervisor on an IAPT (Improving Access to Psychological Therapies) project, Couple Therapy for Depression.

 Additionally, I have had experience of working in a sexual health clinic in the NHS, as a psychosexual therapist, as well as working in private practice.

 I welcome diversity in all its forms in my practice and have experience working with same-sex couples and people who are questioning their orientation and sexual practice.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.